mjtechguy/codelabv2/README.md

 ## Features

 ### Interactive Markdown Commands
-CodeLab extends standard markdown with special command tags that become executable:
+VSLabsAI extends standard markdown with special command tags that become executable:

 - **Execute in Terminal**: Run commands in VS Code's integrated terminal with visual feedback
 - **Copy to Clipboard**: Click to copy code snippets directly to clipboard